-Marshall Simmonds, the founder of Define Media Group, is who answer our survey.
-He has worked remote since 1999, and their company always has been remote, since at the beginning, in 2005.
-You can follow his Twitter, see his profile on their website and you can check what offers he and their company from their website.
+Marshall Simmonds, the founder of Define Media Group has answered to all of our questions in our interview.
+He has worked remotely since 1999, and their company has always been remote-based workers right from the start in 2005.
+You can follow his Twitter, see his profile on their website and you can check what he offers in his company in his website.

-1. Could you please introduce you?
+1. Could you please introduce yourself?
 What’s the name of your company, what do you do, how many are you, from where do you work?

 Marshall Simmonds, founder of Define Media Group.
 I, like the five other senior level consultants at Define, identify opportunities and guide institutional change for large, enterprise companies.